Introduction to Kerala (God’s own Country)

 Thekkady is a distance of 91 km from Munnar and it takes 3-4 hours to reach here.
 This area in God’s own Country is also known as Periyar and sometimes called Kumily too.

 This place is famous for its wildlife sanctuary.
 The Tiger Periyar Reserve is located here.
-There are three hotels inside this reserve; KTDC Lake Palace, KTDC Aranya Nivas and a budget hotel KTDC Periyar House.
+There are three hotels located inside this reserve i.e. KTDC Aranya Nivas, KTDC Lake Palace and a budget accommodation KTDC Periyar House.
 I strongly recommend any of these hotels for their location and accessibility.
 Make sure you reach hotel before 5 PM as entrance will be closed after this.

 There is not much to do here except explore the wildlife sanctuary.
 Most of areas around the sanctuary are restricted.
 I am not really a fan of long hot and humid walks.
 So the best way to explore the area is to go on a boat.
-The boat will take you around the Wildlife Sanctuary through the Periyar Lake.
-One can see wild animals along the banks of the lake foraging, bathing, drinking and resting.
+The boat will explore the Wildlife Sanctuary all the way through the Periyar Lake.
+One can see wild animals along the banks of the lake bathing, drinking and taking a rest.
 You may also spot wild elephants playing with their calves in the lake.
 Mullapperiyar dam can also be seen during this boat ride.
-Please note that Mullapperiyar dam and Periyar wildlife sanctuary can be seen only during this boating and cannot be accessed by road.
+Please note that you can see Mullapperiyar dam and the Periyar wildlife sanctuary only during boating as these places cannot be accessed by road.

 KTDC is operating the boat service.
 There are five trips with duration of one and a half hours each.
 The timings are 7.30 a.m. to 9 a.m., 9.30 a.m. to 11 a.m., 11.15 a.m. to 12.45 p.m., 1.45 p.m. to 3.15 p.m. and 3.30 p.m. to 5 p.m.
 Getting the ticket for the boat service is a major pain.
 The ticket cost is Rs.
 150 per person.
 However, you will find long serpentine queues at the boating area.
 By the time, you are done with the trip; half the day is gone.